 - 1. Survey lab and appropriately discard any refuse that may be present. - 2.
 Return all equipment to its original location, if moved during lab, including chairs, plinths, supplies, etc. - 3.
-Wipe down any table or mat that was used during lab with a disinfectant wipe. - 4.
-Remove pillow case from any pillow that was used during lab and place in hamper. - 5.
-Replace pillow case with a clean one.
+Unplug all hi-lo tables and make sure the electrical cord is resting on the table surface. - 4.
+Wipe down any table or mat that was used during lab with a disinfectant wipe. - 5.
+Place all linens that were used during lab in hamper. - 6.
+Wipe pillow cases with a disinfectant wipe. - 7.
+Any faculty member or student who suspects that a piece of equipment is faulty should immediately take that item out of service and notify the Physical Therapy department.